Vickyogesh/quiz-platform/doc/overview.rst

 access to the backend features (see :doc:`api_web`).

-Authentication is performed via **Accounts Service** where all account data is stored.
-And |quiz| stores questions, statistics and other quiz related data.
+Authentication is performed via **Accounts Service** where all account data is stored. |quiz| itself stores only questions, statistics and other quiz related data.
 The service also supports **Accounts Service** permissions.
 Each quiz has it's own permission in **Accounts Service** with expiration date.